ullahsamee/competition_metrics/README.md

 ## Installation

-See [here](https://github.com/sokrypton/ColabFold?tab=readme-ov-file) for instructions on how to install the ColabFold pipeline.
-We use it to generate structure predictions.

 To run the python scripts in this repository, you will need to install the requirements with pip.

 ```bash